Jokymon/forth-vm-sim/doc/virtual_machine.rst

 Allows calling certain functions special to the virtual machine.

-The virtual machine currently support the following interface functions.
+The virtual machine currently supports the following interface functions.

 .. table::
     :widths: 15 20 65